-The Donegal Bluestack Way is a way-marked walking trail along a 118 km route through the remotest areas of County Donegal in the North-West of Ireland.
-From this, we are offering you a short break where you walk a distance of 65 km, from Donegal Town to the quaint village of Ardara.
+The Donegal Bluestack Way is a way-marked walking trail that stretches along a 118 km route through the remotest areas of County Donegal in the northwest of Ireland.
+Our 5-day Donegal Bluestack Way hiking tour offers you a revitalising short break, where you will walk a distance of 65 km, from Donegal Town to the quaint village of Ardara.

 Along the route, you will experience the wild and raw nature of the Donegal countryside as you hike across the rolling and gentle hills of the Bluestack Mountains.
-Starting in the town of Donegal, you will enjoy a unique self-guided walking experience by scenic Lough Eske, ancient Glencolmcille, stunning coastal cliffs with all its myriad of bird and plant life, following a riverside route eventually reaching Ardara.
+Starting in the town of Donegal, you will enjoy a unique, self-guided walking experience by the scenic banks of Lough Eske before exploring the ancient village of Glencolmcille.
+You will enjoy marvellous coastal cliffs with their myriad of bird and plant life, before following a riverside route eventually reaching our endpoint in Ardara.

 Prices / Dates